cedoula/Austin_Driver_Score_Predictor/README.md

 - Where do most accidents occur in Austin?

 ## Communication Protocols
-- In order to keep updated on the status of each of our parts of the project, we message each other regularly through Slack.
-Any other questions or concerns that arise outside of our daily check-ins, we tackle during (or after) class, our group Zoom meetings, or even during weekly TA sessions.
+- In order to keep updated on the status of each of our parts of the project, we message each other regularly through Slack and organized regular zoom meetings.

 ## Tools
 - Creating Database
     - PostgreSQL
     - Amazon Web Services (AWS)
 - Connecting to Database
-    - SQLAlchemy, Psycopg2
+    - Psycopg2
 - Analyzing Data
     - Pandas
 - Machine Learning